MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-prepare-v5.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-- **Support non MSBuild projects:** This task can also configure analysis for non-MSBuild projects.
+- **Support non-MSBuild projects:** This task can also configure analysis for non-MSBuild projects.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->